nhat-14/nhat-14.github.io/books_completed.md

 parent: Books
 ---

+# Novels
-1. The Alchemist
+1. The Alchemist by Paulo Coelho.
-2. go to Settings > Pages > Build and deployment > Source, and select GitHub Actions
+2. Rich Dad Poor Dad by Robert T. Kiyosaki.

+# Textbooks
+1. Valuation: Measuring and Managing the Value of Companies by McKinsey & Company Inc., Tim Koller, Marc Goedhart, David Wessels.